 Yes, the FAFSA can be completed with estimated information.
 You may need to make corrections once your tax information for the year has been finalized.
 Please note the difference between “estimating” and “guessing”.
 If you are unsure about the information, please collect the information first to make a good estimate.
 Entering information that is far from accurate will cause delays and an unnecessary need for corrections, which may further hold up your aid eligibility.

 The FAFSA needs to be completed for the time frame that you plan to attend the post-secondary institution and receive aid.
-For example, the 2016-2017 FAFSA is applicable for July 1, 2016 through June 30, 2017.
-The 2017-2018 FAFSA deadlines have changed and depending on the state are available as soon as October 1, 2016.
+For example, the 2020-2021 FAFSA is applicable for July 1, 2020 through June 30, 2021.
+The 2020-2021 FAFSA deadlines have changed and depending on the state are available as soon as October 1, 2019 and are usually due by midnight, Central Time on June 30th.
 Check out the full list of FAFSA Deadlines by state here.

 Make sure to check your institution’s deadlines for application submissions as well.